AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials.md

 # [Documentation](index.md) - Game Design Meets Machine Learning Tutorials

+## Disclaimer

+* The content of this page and its links are licensed under the DataPredict™ library's [Terms And Conditions](TermsAndConditions.md).
+This includes the codes shown in the links below.

+  * Therefore, creating or redistributing copies or its derivatives of this page and its links' contents are not allowed.

+  * Commercial use is also limited unless you have a separate license from me.

+* You can download and read the full list of commercial licensing agreements [here](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements.md).

 ## The Basics

 * [Choosing The Goal For The Model](GameDesignMeetsMachineLearningTutorials/ChoosingTheGoalForTheModel.md) (Incomplete)